 The total of transfer and workshop credit accepted towards a master's degree may not exceed 12 hours.
-Candidates for the MA in Speech-Language Pathology may transfer a maximum of 3 hours.

 Enrollment in Undergraduate Courses

 Credit toward a graduate degree may not be granted for coursework below the 400 level except following approval of a petition to the Office of Graduate Studies.
 In general, such approval shall be limited to unusual program circumstances adequately documented in petitions.